 - delegative coordination, where most of the coordination is delegated, but the group gives overall direction

 - consultative coordination, where the team offers advice on coordination when asked for by others

 - None of the features of teamwork is present, but a group works together (face-to-face or virtually) on areas of common interest and/or with individual patients.

 There is some, albeit weak empirical evidence to support this. (here) The authors suggested three types of team activity:

-- consultative (i.e. asked for information from others, but worked alone),
+- consultative (i.e. asked for information from others but worked alone),

 - inclusive participation (i.e. more sharing and communication, but often working alone), and

 The question asked cannot be answered as there is no sound conceptual basis to answer.
 People used the words without any framework surrounding them.
-One can describe teams in terms of the quality of teamwork, their role and mode of working within the healthcare system in general, and their role within the network of teams involved with a specific patient.
+One can describe teams in terms of the quality of teamwork, their role and mode of working within the healthcare system in general, and their role within the network of groups involved with a specific patient.
 Furthermore, the term multidisciplinary should be replaced by the more accurate term, multiprofessional, when describing or characterising a rehabilitation team.
-Further expansion of ideas about teamwork can be found in this Mind-Map here.
+Further expansion of ideas about teamwork can be found in this Mind Map here.